Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

-The following terminology will be used throughout.
+Moving on we present the conditions under which the system can guarantee eventual correctness, but before that we establish the terminology that will be used throughout.
 For any given state $s$, a set $X$ of workers is called a \emph{reputable set} if $\rho_X(r)>\rho_{W\setminus X} (r)$.
 In any given state $s$, let a worker $i$ be called an \emph{honest worker} if $p_{Ci}(s)=0$.
 Let a state $s$ be called a \emph{\trfl state} if the set of honest workers in state $s$ is reputable.
 Let a \emph{\trfl set} be any set of \trfl states.
 Let a worker be called a \emph{covered worker} if the payoff of returning the correct answer is at least its aspiration plus the computing cost.
 I.e., for a covered worker $i$, it is $\SW \geq a_i +\Ct$.
 We refer to the opposite cases as \emph{uncovered worker} ($\SW < a_i +\Ct$), \emph{cheater worker} ($p_{Ci}(s)=1$), \emph{\untrfl state} (the set of cheaters in that state is reputable), and \emph{\untrfl set}, respectively.
 Let a set of states $S$ be called \emph{closed} if, once the chain is in any state $s\in S$, it will not move to any state $s'\notin S$.
 (A singleton closed set is called an \emph{absorbing} state.)
 For any given set of states $S$, we say that the chain \emph{reaches} (resp. \emph{leaves}) the set $S$ if the chain reaches some state $s\in S$ (resp. reaches some state $s\notin S$).

-\miguel{In the master's algorithm, a non-zero probability of auditing is always guaranteed.
+In the master's algorithm, a non-zero probability of auditing is always guaranteed.
 This is a necessary condition.
-Otherwise, unless the altruistic workers outnumber the rest, a closed untruthful set is reachable, }\ec{ as we show in Lemma~\ref{pA0b_ap}.}
+Otherwise, unless the altruistic workers outnumber the rest, a closed untruthful set is reachable, as we show in Lemma~\ref{pA0b_ap}.

 \begin{lemma} Consider any set of workers $Z\subseteq W$ such that $\SW> a_i$, for every rational worker $i\in Z$.
 Consider the set of states Then, \begin{itemize} \item [\emph{(i)}] $S$ is a closed untruthful set, and \item [\emph{(ii)}] if $p_\VRF(0)=0$, $\rho_Z(0) > \rho_{W-Z}(0)$, and for all $i\in Z$ it is $p_{Ci}(0)>0$, then, $S$ is reachable. \end{itemize} \end{lemma}